-The port interface name for fast Ethernet port 1 is fa1,... fast Ethernet 7 is fa7, gigabit Ethernet port 8 is gi8.. gigabit Ethernet port 10 is gi10.
+The port interface name for fast Ethernet port 1 is fa1, fast Ethernet 7 is fa7, Ethernet port 8 is fa8 and Ethernet port 10 is fa10.
 Type interface name accordingly when you want to enter certain interface configuration mode.